 Proposals are accepted for concurrent sessions in the following formats:

 - Panel Discussion: A panel brings together the perspectives of three or more presenters in a discussion of best practices and applications of concepts and theories.
 These sessions are intended to engage audience members by thinking about the multiple perspectives presented and the impact on current and future intercultural professional practice.
-The length of the panel can be 60 or 75 minutes depending on a topic and number of presenters.
+The length of the panel can be 45 or 60 minutes depending on a topic and number of presenters.

 - Presentation: A presentation is usually by one or two presenters who are reporting on a project, new development in their work, a new conceptualization of existing theory or practice, a revision of a method or something that is of general interest to most conference participants.
-Presentations are limited to 60 minutes.
-Please note: this is an open category for the kind of reporting and discussion that has long been the backbone of SIETAR conferences.
+Presentations are limited to 45 minutes.
+Please note: this is an open category for the kind of reporting and discussion that has long been the backbone of SIETAR USA conferences.

 - Research: This format consists of lecture and discussion of the results of a research project or academic study.
 Researchers are encouraged to share copies of their paper with the audience.
-The length of the research presentation is 60 minutes.
+The length of the research presentation is 30 minutes.
 Please note: SIETAR audiences appreciate a question and answer (Q&A) time.

-- NED Talks:* One conference session time slot will be dedicated to highlighting a series of 10-minute TED-style talks.
-These should be on a topic of importance to you, the field, be relevant to the overall conference theme.
+- NED Talks: TED-style talks should be on a topic of importance to you, the field, be relevant to the overall conference theme.
 All NED Talks will be presented as pre-recorded sessions that can be up to 15 min in length.
 Your NED Talk should be concise, well-presented, and engaging for the audience.
 Each Talk will be strictly limited to ten (10) minutes.
-If you have a video of a similar talk you have presented, please feel free to attach the link to the video file as part of your submission (not required).
+If you have a video of your talk or a similar talk you have presented, please feel free to attach the link to the video file as part of your submission (not required).
 Actual NED Talks will need to be submitted by August 30, 2020.*NED Talks, similar to TED Talks, are named in honor of one of the founding fathers of the intercultural; field, Edward T. Hall, commonly called Ned by his friends and family.